IGS/gEAR/tests/README.md

 * Ensure plot is loaded when dataset is chosen (loaded from saved displays or default volcano plot)
 * Volcanoes should be disabled when no categories have 2+ groups
 * Quadrants should be disabled when no categories have 3+ groups
-* Create a heatmap
-  * Must have 2+ genes
-  * Alt heatmap with cluster observations checkbox
-  * Alt heatmap with cluster genes checkbox
-  * Alt heatmap with axes flipped
-  * Distance metric for clustering observations/genes
-* Create a violin
-  * Stacked violin plot
-  * With jitter
-* Create a volcano
-  * Categories should be not available from select if they have <2 groups
-  * REQUIRED - query/ref conditions
-    * Window alert if not chosen or category is different
-  * DE Algorithm
-  * Annotate non-signficant p-values
-  * Use adjusted p-vals
-* Create a dotplot
-* Create a quadrant plot
-  * Categories should be not available from select if they have <3 groups
-  * REQUIRED - query1/query2/ref conditions
-    * Window alert if not chosen or category is different
-  * DE Algorithm
-  * Foldchange cutuff
-  * FDR cutoff
 * Misc.
   * Primary category
   * Secondary category (may need to choose a new dataset)